-All children with Epilepsy will have an HCP.
-These pupils are encouraged to carry and take responsibility for their own rescue medication; if this is not appropriate the First Aid and Medical Room will hold one for them.
-All staff working with pupils with Epilepsy will be trained on dealing with seizures and the administration of rescue medication.
+All children with epilepsy will have an HCP.
+These students are encouraged to carry and take responsibility for their own rescue medication; if this is not appropriate the Health Centre will hold one for them.
+All staff working with students with epilepsy will be trained on dealing with seizures and the administration of rescue medication.